Lyceum Theatre (Broadway): Lobby

 The entrance lobby is a rectangular space, with elliptical arches on the north and south walls.
 The space measures 65 ft long.
 The lobby floor is made of marble from Maryland, which was designed to resemble Athenian marble.
 The floor is made of marble mosaic tiles.
 The center of the floor has a panel with the theater's motif, a decorative letter "L" with foliate ornament around it.
 The walls contain a marble dado wrapping around the lobby, as well as piers topped by capitals with acanthus leaves.
 There are foliate moldings around each of the elliptical arches.
 The walls also have lighting sconces.
 The lobby's ceiling consists of a groin vault with a molded egg-and-dart border and decorative rosettes in the vault's ribs.
 There is a dome at the middle of the ceiling, with an egg-and-dart border, a hanging chandelier, and cove lights.

 The south doors lead to the street, while the north doors lead to the auditorium.
-Above the north and south walls are canvas murals by James Wall Finn.
+Above the north and south walls are three small canvas murals by James Wall Finn.
 The murals depict female figures on either side of portraits of Sarah Siddons and David Garrick.
 Above the center door on the north wall is a segmentally-arched pediment, supported on console brackets flanking the doorway; these pediments contain the "L" motif.

 To the west and east are curving stairs leading up to the first balcony level.
 The staircases are covered in marble but are actually made of steel.
 The outer walls of the staircases contain marble dados, as well as bronze railings attached to them.
 The inside edges of the staircases have bronze balustrades with cast-iron and wrought-iron decorations, as well as newel posts containing nude figures.
 The east wall also has ticket windows.
 Another stair to the west leads down to the smoking room.
 At the balcony level was a foyer and smoking rooms.

 Auditorium

 The auditorium has an orchestra level, boxes, two balconies, and a stage behind the proscenium arch.
 The auditorium's width is greater than its depth, and the space is designed with plaster decorations in high relief.
 The Lyceum's auditorium generally has plain plaster walls, and much of the decoration is concentrated on the proscenium and boxes.
 The juxtaposition of plain walls and ornamented openings was intended to draw the audience's attention toward the stage.
+The auditorium took up about one-third of the entire theater building.

 The auditorium has 922 seats, making the Lyceum one of the smaller Broadway theaters.
 These are divided into 409 seats in the orchestra, 287 on the first balcony, and 210 on the second balcony, as well as 16 box seats.
 As designed, the seats were upholstered in dark yellow leather, which has since been replaced.
 Each seat measured 22 in wide, larger than in comparable theaters.
 The backs of different rows of seats were spaced 38 in apart.
 The large width of the auditorium compensated for the relatively small number of rows.